btn6364/Asynchronous-Document-Processing/README.md

 ![Only PDF](images/only_pdf.png)

 2. `GET /documents/{id}` - Retrieve document metadata.
-- Here's an example of a successful request.
+- Call the endpoint http://localhost:8080/documents/{id} and replace `id` with the document id.
+Here's an example of a successful request.
 ![GET request](images/get_document.png)
 - If the document with the given ID doesn't exist, you will get a 404 response.
 ![Not found](images/not_found.png)